Voblit/py2ez80/README.md

 1. Download the latest release archive of CEdev.
 2. Extract the archive contents directly into your project root as a subfolder named `CEdev`.
-3. Verify your folder structure matches this layout:
+3. Make sure your folder looks like this:

 ```text
 py2ez80/